The MDR has been applicable for some time and the IVDR just became applicable.

 – The MDCG should/shall (pun intended, see below) not write guidance in the expectation of it being followed to the letter;

 ⁃ Member States should/shall (same pun) not impose mandatory literal use of guidance on notified bodies;

-⁃ Member States themselves should/shall (still the same pun) refer to guidance as a literal source of binding rules and impose them on stakeholders as law; and
+⁃ Member States themselves should/shall (still the same pun) not refer to guidance as a literal source of binding rules and impose them on stakeholders as law; and

 ⁃ Notified bodies cannot raise non-conformities directly against guidance only because guidance is not a binding rule.

 A proper and legally correct finding of non-conformity cites the legal basis in the law (an article and subclause (if any) – not a recital), case law (because mandatory) and perhaps harmonized standards after a discussion why the solution offered by the manufacturer is not as good as the one in the harmonized standard.
 But the finding never refers only to non-binding guidance just because it’s practical for the competent authority or notified body.
 Non-binding guidance is, by its very nature, not a ‘requirement’ that a non-conformity can be raised against.
 ISO 17021 is pretty clear about that for notified bodies.
 It could only be seen as a requirement if there is a legal basis for it to be a requirement, which there is not according to the CJEU.
 Because if guidance it’s not as such a requirement, because it’s not binding.